kaymmm/wheniwasbad/README.md

 Changelog
 =========
-v1.2
+v1.3
+* Switched options to redux-framework so that options can be imported/exported
+* Removed support for Bootswatch themes for now
+* Modified redux-framework to write style options to a static css file so that it can be enqueued by WordPress
+* Minor fixes to satisfy WordPress theme requirements/guidelines v1.2
 * Added support for Jetpack's infinite scroll
 * Added support for Theme Updater plugin (https://github.com/UCF/Theme-Updater) for github-based theme updates